flossy83/BeyonwizV2Patch/README.md

 For the Beyonwiz V2 you will need to hold down the front power button while the unit is booting up.

 For other models the procedure can be found here: http://www.beyonwiz.com.au/media/downloads/HowToUpgradeBeyonwizTSeriesV163.pdf

+After re-flashing the original firmware, you can restore your original configuration settings from the backup you made previously via main menu > setup > software manager > restore backup.